wiicode/cybersecurity-framework/silver-training/cloudsecurity-12-secservice.md

 Systems used for administration of a cloud service will have highly privileged access to that service.
 Their compromise would have significant impact, including the means to bypass security controls and steal or manipulate large volumes of data.

-The design, implementation and management of administration systems should follow enterprise good practice, whilst recognising their high value to attackers.
+The design, implementation and management of administration systems should follow enterprise good practice, while recognizing their high value to attackers.

 ## Goals